My Role in Any Criminal Case

 Remember, legally speaking, you're only guilty if, before trial, you plead (or admit) that you're guilty or, at the conclusion of a trial, you're found to be guilty.
 In a jury trial, that means 12 strangers have to unanimously (meaning all 12) vote to convict you.
 If JUST ONE juror has a doubt about any element within any charged offense, then so long as that doubt is not outlandishly unreasonable, that means you cannot be convicted of that charge.

-Third, even if you're convicted of something, the fight doesn't end there.
+Further, even if you're convicted of something, the fight doesn't end there.
 I next advocate against any unjustified jail time, seek alternative rehabilitative solutions, and ultimately seek to minimize the terms of any punishment you may face.

 Finally, my role throughout any case is to keep you well-informed so that you're not alone in this process.
 My goal is always to make everything as understandable and the least intimidating as possible for my client and to provide the most valuable legal and pragmatic guidance to produce the best result possible in your case.
 You're likely going to be confronted with a difficult decision to make (for example, should you take a specific deal or should you take your chances at trial?) and you'll need someone to trust who will help you make the decision that's right for you.